Tiamatt/AwsCICDPipeline/source-code-dotnet-web-app/README.md

 ## 5. Added some extra files:
-Copy the following files from **cicd-files-for-webapp** folder:
+Copy the following files from **cicd-files-for-webapp** folder and paste them into the root folder of your app:
 - buildspec.yml (for CodeBuild)
 - appspec.yml (for CodeDeploy)
 - codedeploy-scripts than includes 4 sh files (for CodeDeploy)
-- .gitignore (for CodeCommit, copied from [here](https://github.com/dotnet/core/blob/master/.gitignore)) Paste these files into the root folder of your app
+- .gitignore (for CodeCommit, copied from [here](https://github.com/dotnet/core/blob/master/.gitignore))

 ## 6. Push the source code to CodeCommit repo
 Add a new git local repository, stage, commit and push:
 ```
 cd cicd-dotnet-webapp